HL7/hl7webmaster.github.io/README.md

 # generate static project
 $ npm run generate
+# Note: ^ this is run and deplouyed to our GH-pages branch automatically with a Git-hook
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For detailed explanation on how things work, check out the NuxtJs [documentation](https://nuxtjs.org).

 ## Special Directories

-You can create the following extra directories, some of which have special behaviors.
-Only `pages` is required; you can delete them if you don't want to use their functionality.
+Below are descriptions for all of the next-specific special directories you'll see in our project, with links to documentation for learning more.

 ### `assets`